arinspunk/naia-blog/content/en/articles/zebra-book.md

 transPt: livro-zebra
 ---

 This is the exterior of a book that I have made.
-It is a multicolored zebra, like [the elephant](https://en.wikipedia.org/wiki/Elmer_the_Patchwork_Elephant) in the story my grandmother gave me.
+It is a multicolored zebra 🦓, like [the elephant](https://en.wikipedia.org/wiki/Elmer_the_Patchwork_Elephant) in the story my grandmother gave me.

 Another thing?
 It will never be anything else!